 Is your problem or concern about your benefits or coverage?
 (This includes problems about whether particular medical care or prescription drugs are covered or not, the way in which they are covered, and problems related to payment for medical care or prescription drugs.)
 Yes.
 No. My problem is about benefits or coverage.
 My problem is not about benefits or coverage.
-Go on to the next section of this chapter, Skip ahead to Section 10 at the end of this Section 4, "A guide to the basics of coverage chapter: "How to make a complaint about decisions and appeals."

-quality of care, waiting times, customer service or other concerns."
+Go on to the next section of this chapter, Section 5, "A guide to the basics of coverage decisions and appeals."
+Skip ahead to Section 11 at the end of this chapter: "How to make a complaint about quality of care, waiting times, customer service or other concerns."